-Criteria JORC Code explanation ommentary However, much of the recent sands has been remobilised to form an aeolian the NW over the red dunes. deposit to Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+Criteria JORC Code explanation Commentary Geology Deposit type, geological setting and style of mineralisation.
+Mineralisation at Mualadi is hosted in dune sands forming part of a very large dunal feature, approximately 10km long, 3km wide and 120m high, located 2.0 - 3km inland from the Mozambique Coast.
+This dune has been subjected to moderate weathering and is now red-brown in colour and is generally known as the "Old Red Dune" or "Deck Sands'.
+Local geology Unit 2 and 3 forms the host unit for the mineralisation with HM concentrated in a thick, planar body approximately 7km by 2km in the central and northeast area, north of Pilivili orebody.
+HM grade is diffuse with relatively low variability and the host unit extends from surface to base of the dune pile.
+Slimes content varies both laterally and vertically with a trend to higher slimes toward the base of the deposit and on the northeast and central sides of the deposit.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Delineation of heavy mineral deposits requires numerous shallow drillholes, rethem with moderate or low-grade intercepts.
-Total of 13,582m have been drill Congolone over 618 holes.
-The information is best presented in plan view, where the relevant information can be presented in a more concise form - see drill performance.
-The plan summarises the grade information as a "metal factor", classified by thickness.
-The grade is HM%, with a threshold at 2% HM (values below this a included and would give a "0" value).
-The thickness value is the total aggregation intercept in the drillhole exceeding the 2% threshold.
-Only those depth intervexceeding 2% HM are included in the thickness value. led at here all lan below. grade x are not ate
+Delineation of heavy mineral deposits requires many thousand shallow drillholes, most of them with moderate or low-grade intercepts.
+The information is best presented in plan view, where all the relevant information can be presented in a more concise form-see drill plan below.
+The plan summarises the grade information as a "metal factor", classified by grade x thickness.
+The grade is HM%, with a threshold at 2% HM (values below this are not included and would give a "0" value).
+The thickness value is the total aggregate intercept in the drillhole exceeding the 2% threshold.
+Only those depth intervals exceeding 2% HM are included in the thickness value.